 Institutional Effectiveness Dashboard

-Institutional effectiveness is a process that involves the entire in entire institution in the assessment of the College’s performance on key indicators, called Institutional Effectiveness Measures (IEMs).
-These measures align with the mission of Harper College as well as the needs and expectations of the College’s internal and external stakeholders.
+Institutional effectiveness is a process that involves the entire institution in the assessment of the College’s performance on key indicators, referred to as Institutional Effectiveness Measures (IEMs).
+These measures align with the mission and vision of Harper College as well as the needs and expectations of the College’s internal and external stakeholders.
 Harper’s IEMs include five student success measures and five institutional success measures.
 Each of these measures contains one or more indicators.
 In FY2017, historical data were examined In order to select recommended targets for the IEMs.
 Current institutional priorities and initiatives also guided the development of these targets.

 Recommended targets were set using a framework that includes three categories: